Optimal Discriminant Analysis in High-Dimensional Latent Factor Models: Introduction

 \subsubsection{A general strategy of analyzing the excess risk of $\wh g_x$ based on any matrix $B$}

 Our third contribution in this paper is to provide a general theory for analyzing the excess risk of the type of classifiers $\wh g_x$ that uses a generic matrix $B$ in (\ref{general B}).
 In Section \ref{sec_theory_general} we state our result in Theorem \ref{thm_general_risk}, a general bound for the excess risk of the classifier $\wh g_x$ based on a generic matrix $B$.
-It depends on how well we estimate $z^\T \beta + \beta_0$ and a margin condition on the conditional distributions $Z\mid Y=k$, $k\in \{0,1\}$, nearby the hyperplane $\{z\mid z^\T \beta + \beta_0=0\}$.
-This bound is different from the usual approach which bounds the excess risk $\PP\{\wh g(X)\ne Y\}- R_z^*$ of a classifier $\wh g:\RR^p\to\{0,1\}$ by $2\EE[| \eta(Z)- 1/2|\1\{ \wh g(X) \ne g_z^*(Z)\}]$, with $\eta(z) = \PP(Y = 1|Z=z)$, and involves analyzing the behavior of $\eta(Z) $ near $1/2$ (see our detailed discussion in Remark \ref{rem_margin}).
+It depends on (i) how well we estimate $z^\T \beta + \beta_0$ and (ii) a margin condition on the conditional distributions $Z\mid Y=k$, $k\in \{0,1\}$, nearby the hyperplane $\{z\mid z^\T \beta + \beta_0=0\}$.
+This is a different approach than the usual one in the literature \cite{DGL} that provides bounds on the excess risk $\PP\{\wh g(X)\ne Y \mid \D \}- R_z^*$ of a classifier $\wh g:\RR^p\to\{0,1\}$ by the expression $2\EE[| \eta(Z)- 1/2|\1\{ \wh g(X) \ne g_z^*(Z)\}\mid \D~]$, with $\eta(z) = \PP(Y = 1|Z=z)$, and involves analyzing the behavior of $\eta(Z) $ near $1/2$ (see our detailed discussion in Remark \ref{rem_margin}).
 The analysis of Theorem \ref{thm_general_risk} is powerful in that it can easily be generalized to any distribution of $Z\mid Y$, as explained in Remark \ref{rem_extension}.
 Our second main result in Theorem \ref{thm_general_risk_explicit} of Section \ref{sec_theory_general} provides explicit rates of convergence of the excess risk of $\wh g_x$ for a generic $B$ and clearly delineates three key quantities that need to be controlled as introduced therein.
 The established rates of convergence reveal the same phase transition in $\Dt$ from the lower bounds.
 It is worth mentioning that the analysis of Theorem \ref{thm_general_risk_explicit} is more challenging under model (\ref{model_X}) and (\ref{model_YZ}) than the classical LDA setting (\ref{model_Gaussian}) in which the excess risk of any linear classifier in $X$ has a closed-form expression.